Preparing for Your Stay

 Tucson, AZ 85739

-No mail order packages will be delivered to patients while they are in treatment unless authorized by their unit therapist.
+No mail order packages will be delivered to residents while they are in treatment unless authorized by their unit therapist.

-Patients may receive faxes.
+Residents may receive faxes.
 However, we ask that family members and friends use discretion with this privilege.
-The fax number for patients is 855.373.7752.
+The fax number for residents is 855.373.7752.

 If traveling by plane, bus, or train, Sierra Tucson will meet you at the baggage claim area when you disembark.
 We will need a physical description, so we know for whom to look.